I Love What Love Is Doing to Me/He Ain't You

 The album's graphics are notable, featuring a paper doll of Anderson along with accompanying "clothes" on the front and back covers.
 The record LP also included a paper insert reproducing the doll and clothes so that buyers could have a Lynn Anderson paper doll without cutting the record cover.
 This unique package makes the record LP release sought after by paper doll collectors as well as country music fans.

 The album was Anderson's last with her husband Glenn Sutton at the production helm.
 They divorced shortly before the record's release.

-Both "Desperado" and "My World Begins and Ends with You" were also recorded by Kenny Rogers and released on his hit Daytime Friends album, also released in 1977.
+Both "Desperado" and "My World Begins and Ends with You" were recorded by Kenny Rogers and released on his hit Daytime Friends album, also in 1977.